VISITS TO OUR CELLARS AND UNDERGROUND TUNNELS AND THE MAKING OF SPARKLING WINES

 Original electric tuk-tuk visit

 The Cordeliers Cloister also proposes the very original and popular electric tuk-tuk visit.
 The vehicles are driven by our guides and can carry 4 visitors.
 Book your electric tuk-tuk visit on-line.

 Tuk-tuk visit to vineyards of Saint-Émilion and cellars of LES CORDELIERS (1H30): Electric tuk-tuk visit of the nicest spots of the village of Saint-émilion, the richness of the vineyard and its numerous castles known for their exceptional wines.
 One the tour is completed, you will descend 20 meters underground into the 3km of Cordeliers tunnels where your guide will explain the traditional method to you.
-The visit ends with a chance to taste 3 different “Crémant” sparkling wines and one of the famous Saint-émilion macarons (fruit juice for children).
+The visit ends with a chance to taste 3 different “Crémant” sparkling wines and one of the famous Saint-émilion macaroon (fruit juice for children).

 Prices: Free for children under 3 years - €30/person for adults -€20 for minors from 3 to 18 years.